Battle of Abraq: According to Muhammad ibn Jarir al-Tabari

-In his book The History of al-Tabari Vol. 10: The Conquest of Arabia, Muhammad ibn Jarir al-Tabari reports that after the Battle of Dhu al-Qassah, Abu Bakr As-Siddiq ordered Usama ibn Zayd's troops to rest, and then left the charge of Medina to Usama ibn Zayd.
+In his book The History of al-Tabari Vol. 10: The Conquest of Arabia, al-Tabari reports that after the Battle of Dhu al-Qassah, Abu Bakr As-Siddiq ordered Usama ibn Zayd's troops to rest, and then left the charge of Medina to Usama ibn Zayd.
 He said:

 Rest yourselves, and rest your mounts.

 He then prepared a new expedition against the rebellious tribes at Abraq.
 Several companions, concerned for his safety, said to him:

 O Caliph of the Messenger of God, we beg you by God not to expose yourself to battle, for if you were struck, there would be no order among the people.
 It would be harder on the enemy if you stayed here.
 Send a man in your place; if he is struck, you can appoint another to command.

-Abu Bakr As-Siddiq, determined, firmly rejected this suggestion and replied:
+Abu Bakr, determined, firmly rejected this suggestion and replied:

 No, by Allah!
 I will not do that; I will show you the example myself.

 He then led his army towards Dhu al-Qassah.
 With Abdullah ibn Muqrin and Suwaid ibn Muqrin occupying their usual positions: Abdullah ibn Muqrin commanded the left flank and Suwaid ibn Muqrin the rear guard.
-As for the third brother, Al-Nu'man ibn Muqrin, he was left at Dhu al-Qassah to hold his position.
+As for their third brother, Al-Nu'man ibn Muqrin, he was left at Dhu al-Qassah to hold his position.

 The army then continued its march towards Abraq.

 Battle

 According to Agha Ibrahim Akram

 Upon arriving at Abraq, the forces of the Rashidun Caliphate found that the rebellious Arab tribes were already in combat positions.
-Abu Bakr As-Siddiq quickly deployed his army and launched an offensive force against the insurgents.
+Caliph Abu Bakr quickly deployed his army and launched an offensive against the insurgents.

 The morale of the rebels at Abraq was affected by the arrival of the survivors of the Battle of Dhu al-Qassah, who had recently been defeated, which weakened their resolve to continue the rebellion.
 Although they were numerically superior, the rebels held out for some time before dispersing and fleeing to Buzakha, where Tulayha ibn Khuwaylid had established his base after departing Samir'a.

-This victory marked a new success for the Rashidun Caliphate.
+This victory marked another success for the Rashidun Caliphate.

 According to Muhammad ibn Jarir al-Tabari

-Abu Bakr As-Siddiq traveled to Al-Rabadha, where he met the Banu Abs, the Banu Dhubyan, as well as a group of Banu Bakr ibn Abd Manat.
+Abu Bakr traveled to Al-Rabadha, where he met the Banu Abs, the Banu Dhubyan, as well as a group of Banu Bakr ibn Abd Manat.
 There, they clashed at al-Abraq.
 Al-Harith ibn Fulan, a member of the Banu Subay', and Awf ibn Fulan ibn Sinan were killed in the fighting, while Al-Hutay'ah was taken prisoner.
 The Banu Abs and Banu Bakr ibn Abd Manat tribes fled, marking the defeat of the rebellious Arab tribes.

 Regarding the Battle of Abraq, Ziyad ibn Hanzalah al-Tamimi said:

 How many battles did we fight at al-Abraq against the furious Dhubyan ?
 We inflicted a heavy defeat on them with the help of the Truthful One.